 - Identify a practical solution and determine the cost of implementation, estimated duration and the number of resources needed to implement the change

 - Present the change request and the suggested solution to the CCB which ideally should comprise a representative of the implementing unit, the business unit and the sponsor.
 Changes should be submitted for review to the CCB which has the authority to approve, delay or disapprove the implementation of the request.
 In some cases, project resources will need to be re-negotiated to implement the change.

-- Store change the requests as proof of what was requested
+- Store the change request records as proof of what was requested

-- Conduct further analysis of the request based on approved priorities
+- Conduct further analysis on each change request based on approved priorities

 - All the relevant documents affected by the change should be updated.
-You can add the change request as an appendix to the document that has changed.
+You may add the change request as an appendix to the document that has changed.
 You may also want to get signoff on the affected documents.
 Whenever system changes are implemented, associated procedures and documents should be updated accordingly.
-Examples of documents that may need to be updated include Business Requirement documents, project plans, test scripts, policy documents, training materials, business process documentation, etc.
+Examples of documents that may need to be updated include Business requirement documents, project plans, test scripts, policy documents, training materials, business process documents, etc.

 - Ensure that the change is implemented by following up on the creation of units of work needed for it to be done.

 Business analysts as part of what they do, suggest recommendations for improvement that when implemented, lead to changes in the business.
 They should be involved in the change process from the onset so that they can provide clarity and context to why the perceived need for change might be essential or unnecessary.